roblanf/MixtureModelHMM/Readme.md

 the `run_HMM` function takes two files as input:

 * `site_info`: here you can pass either the `.sitelh` or the `.siteprob` file from your IQ-TREE analysis.
-In amost all of our tests and simulations, we found that the HMM performs better using site likelihoods (`.sitelh` file) rather than site posterior probabilities (the `.siteprob` file), so we recommend using it here.
+In almost all of our tests and simulations, we found that the HMM performs better using site likelihoods (`.sitelh` file) rather than site posterior probabilities (the `.siteprob` file), so we recommend using it here.
 * `aln_info`: here you have to point to a `.alninfo` file from IQ-TREE.

 The HMM trys to figure out how to assign every site in the alignment to a class, using the fact that neighbouring tend to be in the same class to help it.
 One way to think about this is that the HMM is a way of cleaning up the noisy signal in the plot above.
 Along the way the HMM accounts for issues associated with phylogenetic data, such as the fact that constant sites don't contain much useful information.